-Every graduate student participates in a second-year review in order to ensure the proper progress and development of each Ph.D. student and to measure the quality of the program.
+Every graduate student participates in a Second-Year Review in order to ensure the proper progress and development of each Ph.D. student and to measure the quality of the program.

 - 1. Students are required to provide their portfolio, including progress narratives, all seminar papers, unofficial transcripts, language completion forms, and two annual reports.
 The portfolio is submitted by the student to each member of the review committee one week in advance of the oral review. - 2.
 For the narrative, the graduate student writes a 5-10 page narrative discussing his/her progress in the program to date, strengths and weaknesses, research trajectory, and plans to complete the degree. - 3.
 A 90-minute oral review is scheduled by the student with his/her review committee.
 The review committee consists of the Advisor, the Graduate Director, and any other faculty member who may sit on the student's thesis committee.
 These faculty members should be selected in consultation with the Advisor and solicited by the student. - 4.
-The Graduate Director provides advisor, student AND the Department Coordinator with written summary of feedback from the review committee regarding progress toward the degree.
+The Graduate Director provides advisor, student AND the Graduate Program Administrator with written summary of feedback from the review committee regarding progress toward the degree. - 5.
+If progress is deemed unsatisfactory at the Second-Year Review, the student will automatically be put on probation for the following fall semester.